carpentries/instructor-training/episodes/21-carpentries.md

 teaching: 30
 exercises: 45
 questions:
-- "How are Software, Data, and Library Carpentry organized and run?"
+- "How is The Carpentries organized and run?"
+- "What is the difference between SWC, DC, and SWC workshops?"
 objectives:
 - "Get connected with the Carpentry community."
 - "Describe where you can go to get information on running a workshop."